 More Tips and Inspirations

-To dive deeper into the topic, check out these 10 proven rules for a well-curated wardrobe and my capsule/curated wardrobe comparison:
+To dive deeper into the topic, check out my Ultimate Guide for a well-curated wardrobe and my capsule/curated wardrobe comparison:

 The fewer clothes we have, the more often we’re going to wear every single item.
 This means it’s essential to choose excellent quality and to take good care of our clothes.
 Both, by the way, help you transition into slow fashion.